figurenz/microsite-maori/about.md

 isHome: false
 ---

-# About Pataka Rauranga
+# About Pātaka Rauranga

-Pataka Rauranga is a free tool to help Māori access data and develop data skills to support their mahi.
+Pātaka Rauranga is a free tool to help Māori access data and develop data skills to support their mahi.

 You'll find a range of data about Māori and Māori issues, and resources to help you understand and use the data.